w314/notes/springMicroservicesNotes/springMSConfigWIthConsul.md

 Empty out `application.properties` file, as the values were moved from here to `bootstrap.yml`.

+## Qustions
+> Spring consul by deafault stores config data in ...?

+In the file system.
 ## Error
 [Error creating bean with name ConfigurationPropertiesBean](https://programmerah.com/solved-springboot-error-error-creating-bean-with-name-configurationpropertiesbeans-defined-in-class-path-48221/)